dudeperf3ct/reliable-agentic-rag/docs/Querypipeline.md

 1. **Retrieval Planner**
 2. **LLM Engine**
-3. **Unceratininty Estimator**
+3. **Uncertainity Estimator**
 4. **Retrieval Engine**

 The following sections examine each of these in detail.

 ## Retrieval Planner

 There are 5 retrieval strategies that retrieval planner can use to get relevant context to answer the query.
-These strategies have increased complexity, time and cost from No Retrieval being the simplest to HyDE Retrieval the costliest.
+These strategies have increased complexity, time and cost from No Retrieval being the fastest/simplest to HyDE Retrieval the slowest/costliest.

 - **No Retrieval**